artsy/artsy.github.io/_posts/2020-03-02-ios-deploys-super-weird-totally-normal.markdown

 Today I want to explore the differences between deploying iOS software and front-end/back-end web software.
 Some of these differences are inherent to how the code gets executed, and some of the differences are incidental to choices that Apple has made.
 These are constraints that iOS developers need to work within.
-As Artsy has adopted React Native over the pats four years, we have had more and more of our web engineering colleagues contributing to our iOS app.
+As Artsy has adopted React Native over the past four years, we have had more and more of our web engineering colleagues contributing to our iOS app.
 For these web engineers, getting familiar with the iOS deploy constraints is as important as getting to know Xcode and CocoaPods.

 <!-- more -->

+## A Release Case Study

 We're going to use a case study to frame today's discussion.
 Artsy's Mobile Experience team recently got a ticket from our Platform team.
 The nature of the ticket itself doesn't matter, but it involved a change we were making to